 See how Synchrony compares to the best savings accounts out there right now, and see what we think in our Synchrony Bank review below.

-- Not a full service bank (no checking or loan products)
+- Not a full-service bank

 Synchrony Bank Details